How to Choose a Payment Gateway – 6 Questions to Ask

 Conducting due diligence process on your own will definitely bring you benefits.
-Your ultimate goal should be finding a hassle-free gateway that supports your business model, your product or service by allowing you to create any payment scenario you want in the most simple, fast and friendly way.
+Your ultimate goal should be finding a hassle-free gateway that supports your business model, your product or service by allowing you to create any payment scenario you want in simplest, fast and friendly way.

-What questions should you ask a prospective payments provider?
+What questions should you ask a prospective payment provider?